 Ethical Leadership in Public Services

-29th April 2019, Birmingham
+24th April 2020, Birmingham

-The cost to attend the day is £150 (+VAT) per person or £500 (+VAT) for 4 places, which compared to other one day conferences in the market is great value.
+The cost to attend the day is £150 (+vat) per person or £500 (+vat) for 4 places, which compared to other one day conferences in the market is great value.

 The event will take place in Birmingham on 24th April 2020

 Subscribing authorities to the College receive a 15% discount.